-Rhine Estuary-Drechtsteden is an area of extremes: with port activities, urban areas, the Greenports (horticulture), and the Biesbosch nature reserve.
+Rhine Estuary-Drechtsteden is an area of extremes: with port activities, urban areas, the Greenports (horticulture), the Green Heart of Holland, and the Biesbosch nature reserve.
 Economic and spatial development is only possible if its flood risk management, freshwater supply, and climate resilience are up to par, for now and in the future.
 The Preferential Strategy for the Rhine Estuary-Drechtsteden Region has been drawn up to achieve this goal.
 The region has been working on the implementation of this strategy since 2014.
 The Strategy was reviewed in 2020.
 Its framework is constituted by the three Delta Decisions – on Flood Risk Management, on Freshwater Supply, and on Spatial Adaptation – along with the Delta Decision on the Rhine-Meuse Delta.

 A number of dyke sections in the Rhine Estuary-Drechtsteden area do not meet the current standards.
 In recent years, a higher protection level has been agreed upon for most of the dykes, because of the increase in population and economic value behind the dykes.
 Furthermore, near dyke sections that are constructed on peat, subsidence is causing additional issues in terms of safety.

-Under the national Delta Programme for the Rhine Estuary-Drechtsteden Region, the province, municipalities, district water boards, Security Regions, the central government, and the regional business community are collaborating on the implementation of the Preferential Strategy for the Rhine Estuary-Drechtsteden Region.
+Under the Delta Programme for the Rhine Estuary-Drechtsteden Region, the province, municipalities, district water boards, Security Regions, the central government, and the regional business community are collaborating on the implementation of the Preferential Strategy for the Rhine Estuary-Drechtsteden Region.

 Go on to